Check Out the 12 Best Air Purifying Plants For Every Home and Skill Level, Hand-Picked for You by Our Team.

 Its sword-shaped, blue-greenish foliage contains tiny leaflets and grows from a spike, unfolding only when fronds grow large enough.
 Ferns are a national symbol in New Zealand, and in the maori culture the young, spiral-shaped sprouts of ferns are called “koru” which means new life, growth, and rebirth.

 9. Spider Plant

 The spider plant produces a rosette of long and thin leaves that look like the long legs of a spider.
-These houseplants look especially nice in a hanging basket and are one of the easiest houseplants to grow.
+These indoor air purifier plants look especially nice in a hanging basket and are one of the easiest air purifying plants to grow.

 Despite their creepy name, spider plants (Chlorophytum comosum) are among the most popular houseplants to grow.
 When grown indoors, these warm-loving perennials will survive even in harsh conditions, and by recreating their native tropical environment by with warm temperatures and humid air they can grow to impressive sizes.